 Why Does Spelling You See Use Nursery Rhymes?

 Parents often ask why we use nursery rhymes in our Jack and Jill level of Spelling You See.
 Given that research says that phonemic awareness (the ability to distinguish each individual sound in a word) is the #1 predictor of a child learning to read, hearing and playing with language in nursery rhymes is very beneficial.
-Nursery rhymes help an emerging reader feel successful, even if they are not quite yet fully reading on their own.
+Nursery rhymes help emerging readers feel successful, even if they are not quite yet fully reading on their own.
 Children can “pretend read” nursery rhymes, and it gives them a feeling of success right away.
 Building their reading confidence is essential in their ultimate reading success.
 Copywork becomes more meaningful when they are familiar with the content.

 I reached out to Dr. Holinga on this critical subject, and she shared the following with me:

-Knowing the rhymes first, and then matching those words to print by pointing not only helps to train eye movement and tracking, but also teaches the critical ability to ‘read the spaces’ between the words because children often confuse syllables with words.
+Knowing the rhymes first, and then matching those words to print by pointing not only helps to train eye movement and tracking but also teaches the critical ability to ‘read the spaces’ between the words because children often confuse syllables with words.
 Pointing to the first letter at the beginning of each word helps eliminate that confusion.
 For example, the word ‘tumbling’ in Jack and Jill is ONE word, and familiarity with the rhyme helps a child understand this.

 When children ‘pretend read’ nursery rhymes, it helps them feel like readers right away and builds in a feeling of success and confidence.
 Lifting short phrases and sentences from the known rhyme makes the copywork meaningful and fun.
-In fact, the research indicates that after a child has carefully pointed to and “read” a rhyme multiple times his brain actually starts to register and store individual words in long term memory.
+In fact, the research indicates that after a child has carefully pointed to and “read” a rhyme multiple times his brain actually starts to register and store individual words in long-term memory.
 The context here is so important to helping your child develop their reading ability.

 Mother Goose did indeed have something special going with her rhymes.
 Their benefit in language development cannot be discounted.
 Go out and “skip to my Lou” with “Little Boy Blue” so your “little Star” will “twinkle, twinkle”!